-Saxophonist, Curtis M. Bates was born June 6, 1988, in Columbia, South Carolina where he attended Richland One School District and graduated from Eau Claire High School.
-Curtis graduated from Claflin University in Orangeburg, SC receiving his Bachelor of Arts Degree in Music Education, a Master’s in Divergent Learning from Columbia College, Columbia, SC, and currently pursuing his Master’s in Educational Leadership at the Citadel in Charleston, South Carolina.
+Saxophonist, Curtis M. Bates is a South Carolina native, raised in the beautiful city of Columbia.
+Curtis graduated from Claflin University in Orangeburg, SC receiving his Bachelor of Arts Degree in Music Education, a Master’s in Divergent Learning from Columbia College, Columbia, SC, and his Master’s in Educational Leadership at the Citadel in Charleston, South Carolina.
 He has performed all over the state of South Carolina and has received several awards.
 Some of Curtis’s greatest accomplishments are:

 - Special Guest Soloist for the 47th Annual Legislative Conference Gospel Extravaganza in Washington, DC